Maharaj libel case: Defense's case

 A missionary, Reverend John Wilson, also took the stand.
 Wilson claimed knowledge of Sanskrit and Old Hindi as well as the Vedas, Puranas, and Shastras, and was thus sent by the defense as an authority on Hinduism.
 Wilson, however was not intimately familiar with the Pushtimarga and referred to Professor H. H. Wilson's works on the sect.
 He criticized the maharajas for the practice of lavish seva to Krishna, which he stated was in opposition to the asceticism of "true" Hinduism.
 He stated the maharajas were uneducated spiritual leaders who were worshipped as incarnations of Krishna solely due to their genealogical descent from Vallabha, and that their religious scriptures sanctioned the offering of devotees' wives and daughters to them.
+Although presented as "neutral" expert, John Wilson had since the 1830s been a public anti-Hindu polemicist.
+Thus his authority in court relied on his Edinburg university education and associations with European learning societies, all of which promoted a powerful aura of "Western science and rationality".

 Two expert witnesses were also brought to the stand, Bhau Daji and Dhiraj Dalpatram, who were physicians to Jadunath.
 They said that they had treated Jadunath and other maharajas for syphilis, which they stated was due to sexual relations with female devotees.
 Dalpatram even stated that Jadunath had himself admitted to him that he had caught the disease from a female devotee.

 Other witnesses, such as Mathuradas Lowjee, supported the physician's testimonies.
 Lowjee was a member of the Pushtimarg, but ever since sexual allegations against the maharajas became public in 1855, he kept his distance from the maharajas and refused to venerate them all the while maintaining his theological commitment to the sect.
 He stated that Pushtimarg devotees, including members of his own Bhatia caste, viewed the maharajas as literal incarnations of Krishna.
 He stated senior members of the caste had "Ras Mandalis", which re-enacted the dances between Krishna and the gopis.
 He stated he once stumbled upon a maharaja having sexual intercourse with a female devotee.
 When Lowjee asked Jivanlal to stop the maharajas illicit behaviour, Jivanlal told him that he could not due to the powerful addiction of male sexual desire, as well as the fact that women's donations were a major source of financial income for the sect.

 Lakhmidas Khimji confirmed Lowjee's testimony, stating he once observed Jadunath grope the breasts of a fourteen-year-old girl and later stumbled upon Jadunath having sexual intercourse with her.
 Khimji stated on a few occasions that he observed a widow companion of Jadunath procure married women for his sexual pleasure.
 Kalabhai Lalubhai also claimed Jadunath had sexual relations with women and girls as young as fourteen.